HCaldwell95/watery-wordplay-wreck/README.md

 3. Push all updates to GitHub.

 ### Deploying the Application to Heroku:
-1. Log into Heroku website.
+1. Log into the Heroku website.

 2. From the Dashboard page, click on "New" and then select "Create new app."

-3. Assign a name for the application, choose the region and click "Create app."
+3. Assign a name for the application, choose the region, and click "Create app."

 4. Once the application is created, go to the "Settings" tab and then "Reveal Config Vars" to set up config vars.